Enhancing searches for resonances with machine learning and moment decomposition: Acknowledgments

 \section{Acknowledgments}

 We thank David Shih and Gregor Kasieczka for providing the simulated $W$ and QCD examples from Ref.~\cite{DiscoFever} and for making their code public.
 We also thank David Shih and Jesse Thaler for helpful conversations and feedback on the manuscript.
 OK was supported by an MIT fellowship.
 BPN was supported by the Department of Energy, Office of Science under contract number DE-AC02-05CH11231.
 CW and MW were supported by the National Science Foundation under contracts PHY-1912836 and OAC-1739772.
+In addition, this work was supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, http://iaifi.org/).

 \begin{appendices}